AndriyMorozov/WebTeamWork/README.md

-# WebTeamWork
-Repository for Web Team Work
+# Web Team Work Repository
+This repository demonstrates an example of teamwork on a single project.

+Developers:

+* Morozov Andrii